 But don’t get me wrong.
 You don’t need to splash money on an expensive collection of power tools to prove that you can do the job.
 No!
 You just need decent tools.
 And for your information, hand tools are mostly all you will need when you are an electrician.

-Another reason why you should at least carry your own hand tools to a job is that they enable you to work more effectively than having to share a single tool among colleagues.
-Not to mention that good personal hand tools even feel more comfortable because you buy what you like.
+Another reason why you should at least carry your own hand tools to a job is that they enable you to work more effectively than having to share tools among colleagues.
+Not to mention, good personal hand tools feel even more comfortable because you buy what you like.

 The third reason why I think hand tools are handy to have is that they are generally cheaper than power tools.
 This makes them good starting tools before you can upgrade the useful ones with power tools.

 Lastly, it is obvious that good tools make work easier, safer, and help you do the job well.
 But you need to match good tools with the right skills.
-Otherwise, if you use the wrong tools or don’t use them properly, you could hurt yourself or break more stuff than you can fix.
+Otherwise, if you use the wrong tools or use good tools wrongly, you could hurt yourself or break more stuff than you can fix.

-You can have as many types of pliers as possible but for an electrical project, these 10 types of pliers are a must-have for any electrician.
+You can have as many sets of different pliers as possible but for an electrician, these 10 types of pliers are a must-have for electrical projects.
 It does not matter what your level of expertise or experience is.
-The truth is that you will need each of these pliers at some point in your projects.
+You will need each of these pliers at some point in your project.